lukso-network/rICO-smart-contracts/README.md

 This is done so that normal token wallets can function as an interface to the rICO.
 You will see the full token balance at your address, but will only be able to move the amount you have actually bought by the current point in time.

-While in reverse you will only be able to send back the amount of tokens that you have still reserved.
+While in reverse you will only be able to send back the amount of tokens that are returnable.
-Should you send a higher than reserved token balance you will only return the amount of ETH matching your total reserved token balance, and get the rest tokens returned automatically.
+Should you send a higher than the returnable token balance you will only return the amount of ETH matching your total returnable token balance, and get the rest tokens returned to your address automatically.

 ### What is the pending state?